Are You Ready For Weaning Your Baby?

 Whether you’re baby led weaning or spoon feeding, it’s a messy business.
 The good news is, the right equipment can make the process a whole lot easier.
 Here are my top tips for essential baby buys to make your weaning journey go smoothly.

 Check out this video to see some of my recommended products in action or scroll down to read all about everything that you will need.

 You can spend an absolute fortune on a highchair, but there really is no need.
 The best all round high chair has to be the Antilop from IKEA.
 Not only is it an absolute bargain, but it’s so easy to clean.
 For a really deep clean after an especially messy meal, you can pop off the legs and rinse it in the shower.
 My best advice?
 They are such a bargain, when you’ve hiked all the way to IKEA, pick up two.
 You can easily pop one in the car when visiting relatives, or have one on hand when friends with babies visit.

 These clever little mats have suction pads on the bottom which I have found to be pleasingly baby proof.
 Check out my review of the EasyMat for more information, or visit www.easytots.com to grab your own.
-Don’t forget to use code “MUMOF4” at the checkout to get 10% off plus free P&P (until end of March 2018, when Easy Tots will send me a new offer to share with you).
+Don’t forget to use code “MUMOF4” at the checkout to get 10% off plus free P&P.

 I’d highly recommend the longer messy eater bibs for older children.
 I use them for Bella, who is 2 and still can’t eat baked beans without getting them in her eyebrows.
 The bibs come down to her knees and have protected countless dresses from ruin.